amynguy86/AdvanceOS/README.txt

 Compiling Instructions
 Build the Common Folder first before building the Server and Client folder.
 Use the MakeFile to compile.
+All the object files and executables will be in the inst directory(created by makefile)

 Running Instructions
 ClientCmd Commands